 What to buy: We recommend ordering the rib roast from a good butcher a week or two before the holidays.
 You can even have him remove the bones for you—just don’t forget to take them with you!

 Don’t skimp on the rosemary here.
 You definitely need the full amount to infuse the roast with all that piney, glorious flavor.
+Make it with a batch of our crisp Popovers recipe for an impressive spread.

 Special equipment: A good roasting pan is important, but don’t drag out your expensive behemoth of a roaster if it’s too big for the meat.
 The drippings will smoke and burn, and the roast won’t cook properly.